Headington Hill

 Start of construction work for the two buildings begins.

-Image caption: South elevation of the new teaching building being constructed on the Headington Hill site.
+Image caption: Students working on the ground floor of the Teaching building on the Headington Hill site

 How can I find out more?